lkodinsson/MARS/Fantasy/ItemCrafting.md

 ### Long-term Crafting

-If a crafting process is expected to take a large amount of time (upwards of 50 in-game days), rather than rolling 50 times, you may process crafting in 6-day chunks.
+If you expect a craft project to take a large amount of time (upwards of 50 in-game days), rather than rolling 50 times, you may process the crafting in 6-day chunks.
 You do this by making a single crafting roll, then approximate the next 5 days with your average roll.
 To determine your average roll, take half your maximum craft roll, add any bonuses, then add 1 for every two dice you would roll.
 This shortcut is only available if it is expected that the item (as a whole) will take much longer than 5 days to craft.
 This can be done by checking if your average roll is less than the crafting difficulty.

 > ##### Long-term Example
 > ___